Colorectal cancer: Lifestyle

 Lifestyle risk factors with strong evidence include lack of exercise, cigarette smoking, alcohol, and obesity.
 The risk of colon cancer can be reduced by maintaining a normal body weight through a combination of sufficient exercise and eating a healthy diet.

 Current research consistently links eating more red meat and processed meat to a higher risk of the disease.
 Starting in the 1970s, dietary recommendations to prevent colorectal cancer often included increasing the consumption of whole grains, fruits and vegetables, and reducing the intake of red meat and processed meats.
 This was based on animal studies and retrospective observational studies.
 However, large-scale prospective studies have failed to demonstrate a significant protective effect, and due to the multiple causes of cancer and the complexity of studying correlations between diet and health, it is uncertain whether any specific dietary interventions will have significant protective effects.
 In 2018 the National Cancer Institute stated that "There is no reliable evidence that a diet started in adulthood that is low in fat and meat and high in fiber, fruits, and vegetables reduces the risk of CRC by a clinically important degree."

-Consuming alcoholic drinks and consuming processed meat both increase the risk of colorectal cancer.
+Consuming alcoholic drinks and processed meat is associated with higher risk of colorectal cancer.

-The 2014 World Health Organization cancer report noted that it has been hypothesized that dietary fiber might help prevent colorectal cancer, but that most studies at the time had not yet studied the correlation.
+The 2014 World Health Organization cancer report noted that dietary fiber has been hypothesized to help prevent colorectal cancer, but that most studies at the time had not yet studied the correlation.
 A 2019 review, however, found evidence of benefit from dietary fiber and whole grains.
 The World Cancer Research Fund listed the benefit of fiber for prevention of colorectal cancer as "probable" as of 2017.
 A 2022 umbrella review says there is "convincing evidence" for that association.

 Higher physical activity is recommended.
 Physical exercise is associated with a modest reduction in colon but not rectal cancer risk.
 High levels of physical activity reduce the risk of colon cancer by about 21%.
 Sitting regularly for prolonged periods is associated with higher mortality from colon cancer.
 Regular exercise does not negate the risk but does lower it.